Slow links, fast links, and the cost of gossip: Introduction

 In the case of unweighted graphs, all edges are considered the same and are said to have unit latencies.
 However, this is not true in real life and link latencies can vary greatly.
 In fact, even if nodes are connected directly it might not be the fastest route for communication due to large latency of the link (which might arise due to poor connection quality, hardware or software restrictions etc.); often choosing a multi-hop lower latency path leads to faster distribution of information.

 For unweighted graphs (without latencies), there exists a significant amount of literature, characterizing the connectivity of a graph (referred as the conductance of a graph) which exactly indicates how efficient information dissemination will be.
 We would like to do the same for graphs with latencies, however, due to the presence of latencies, not all edges can be regarded as the same; and therefore connectivity alone is no longer enough.
-Thus, we introduce a new notion of the critical conductance $\phi_*$ that generalizes the notion of classical conductance.
+The usual notion of (unweighted) conductance no longer characterizes the efficiency (or bottleneck) of communication in a graph with latencies.\footnote{Notice you might model an edge with weight $w$ as a path of $w$ edges with weight $1$.
+If you calculate the conductance of the resulting graph, you do not get a good characterization of the connectivity of the original graph for a few different reasons.
+For instance, consider the ability of the imaginary nodes on the edge to pull data from the endpoints.} Thus, we introduce a new notion of the critical weighted conductance $\phi_*$ that generalizes the notion of classical conductance.
 Using $\phi_*$, we give nearly tight lower and upper bounds for information dissemination.

 For some cases, $\phi_*$ might not be the most convenient definition of conductance in weighted graphs.
-Alternatively, we give a (nearly) equivalent characterization, namely the average conductance $\phi_{avg}$.
+Alternatively, we give a (nearly) equivalent characterization, namely the average weighted conductance $\phi_{avg}$.

-\para{Model} We model the network as a connected, undirected graph $G = (V,E)$ with $n = |V|$ nodes.
-Each node knows the identities of its neighbors and a polynomial upper bound on the size of the network.
-Nodes communicate bidirectionally over the graph edges, and communication proceeds in synchronous rounds.
-An edge is said to be activated whenever a node sends any message over the edge.